Author: Timo Laitinen

 *) Syntax-based CDATA conversions are available only in JICE 2.1 and later.

-In both cases, the instance attribute is omitted, which reduces the amount of XML code.
-With syntax-based CDATA conversions, also the class attribute is omitted.
+attribute is omitted, which reduces the amount of XML code.
+With syntax-based CDATA conversions, also the class

-CDATA Conversions make the use of CDATA more efficient.
-The String-value of the CDATA section is automatically converted to certain kinds of objects.
-The type of object to be instantiated is determined by the class attribute and the instance attribute may be omitted.
+-value of the CDATA section is automatically converted to certain kinds of objects.
+The type of object to be instantiated is determined by the class

-The previous example can be written without the instance attribute:
+The previous example can be written without the instance

 <number class="java.lang.Integer">12345</number>